EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 * Should E-SOH always return the last known value for an observation?
   * Yes, only the latest iteration needs to be accessible (this will replace the first one)
-* By late or subsequently corrected observations, we interpret that observations that are corrected within the 24 hours window shall be updated
+* By late or subsequently corrected observations, we interpret that observations that are corrected within the 24 hours window shall be exposed and pushed to the notification queue
 * By "access to first iteration (..) as well as (..) corrected observations" we suggest to only keep the latest value in the 24 hours data store

 ### Acceptance criteria